Which Pair Of Functions Are Inverse Functions

 1. The Composition Method:

-This is the most direct and definitive method.
+At its core, the most direct and definitive method.
 It involves directly applying the composition of functions, as described in the definition above.
 Let's illustrate this with an example:

 Example 1: